Serving

 Part

-A very famous chicken dish from the Hunan cuisine.
-Over 1000 years ago it was enjoyed simply as "Vinegar Chicken" (cu ji) but when presented in other parts of China it needed a perkier name.
+A justly famous chicken dish from Hunan.
+1000 years ago it was simply "Vinegar Chicken" (Cu ji) but when presented in other parts of China it needed a perkier name.
+For a similar, but more sophisticated dish, see Chicken in Sour Sauce.

 3-1/2